chamilad/ansible-wso2ei/README.md

 # WSO2 Ansible Playbooks

+> This is my personal effort on getting started with Ansible.
+This is NOT an official WSO2 provided Playbook.

 WSO2 Ansible Playbooks provide Ansible artifacts that can be used to configure WSO2 products.

 # TODO